Where To Find The Best Pizzas In Hong Kong 2021

 Located in Kowloon City, aka Hong Kong’s Little Thailand, Mama Mia Pizzeria is opened by Henry Shek, founder of the popular TCM-clinic-turned-coffee-shop, Tai Wo Tang Cafe in Kowloon City.
 Bringing quality pizza to the Kowloon side, each pie is beautifully charred and can be enjoyed with the restaurant’s homemade garlic dip.

-Try the Mamma-mia pizza, a tomato sauce-based pie with mozzarella, pepperoni, ham, peppers and sweet corn; the creative Chicken Tikka Pizza, a creamy tomato-based pie mixed with fragrant curry spices to bring you a blend of Italian and Indian flavours.
+Try the Mama Mia pizza, a tomato sauce-based pie with salami, pepperoni, sausage and beef cheek, or the Spicy 'Nduja with tomato sauce, buffalo mozzarella 'nduja and pepper.
 The restaurant offers pasta, snacks and salads, as well as combo deals if you’re ordering for a group.